Restaurant Listings

 PRIME STEAK HOUSE & PIANO BAR

-Just across the street from the Town Lift in the Marriott Summit Watch Hotel, Prime provides dinner and a show Wednesday through Sunday—top-flight steaks along with top-notch piano playing by musicians such as Park City’s “piano man,” Mike Rogers.
-Serving fine Midwestern, custom-aged beef cooked in a 1,800-degree broiler, Prime is a meat lover’s paradise.
-Heed the warning not to touch the hot plate!
-In addition to meats like Wagyu sirloin tartare and a bone-in filet, Prime also serves delicious crab cakes, seared ahi tuna, Australian lobster, bacon-wrapped scallops, truffled mac and cheese, and much more.
+Prime provides dinner and a show Wednesday through Sunday—top-flight steaks along with top-notch piano playing by musicians such as Park City’s “piano man,” Mike Rogers.
+Serving fine Midwestern, custom-aged beef cooked in an 1,800-degree broiler, Prime is a meat lover’s paradise.
+But there are also delicious crab cakes, seared ahi tuna, Australian lobster, bacon-wrapped scallops, truffled mac and cheese, and more on the menu.
 804 Main St, 435-655-9739, primeparkcity.com $$$$ D O R

 PURPLE SAGE